vishvAsa/notes/power/water_heater/_index.md

 - can set timer or switches to save power.

 ## Coils
-These come in multiple forms - immersion coils, geysers.
+- These come in multiple forms - immersion coils, geysers.
+- Geysers save power and are more convenient as they're equipped with a thermostat.
+- With immersion coils, there is the risk of electric shock.
+- "Instant" geysers are high powered and heat fast, but have low storage capacity.
+They are meant to drained slowly.
+(4.5kw 3L was insufficient for comfortable showering.)
+- Storage geysers heat more slowly, but can be drained a lot more (20L?) at a time.
+Typical storage capacity - 15 - 25 L.

 ## Air source heat pump
 - Inverse of an AC.